FishersGIS/MapServicesToPro/README.md

 1. Accesses REST Service Directory to obtain a list of published services
 2. Iterates through map documents in a specified location and identifies matches to published service names
 3. For each match...
     1. Copies the contents of the template project folder to a new folder named the same as the service
     2. Imports the map document as a map into the copied template APRX file, names the same as the service
     3. Applies metadata from the CSV to the map, if applicable
     4. Copies template APRX file to a new APRX file named the same as the service
     5. Deletes the copied template APRX file

+An output log containing completed services, skipped services, and errors will be saved in the location specified in the code under the name **MXD-TO-APRX_output.txt**

 ## **Part 2:** Manual APRX Configuration
 For each newly created ArcGIS Pro Project...